We know that the quality of our cheese is only as good as the milk, and we are reminded daily that this is dependent upon healthy animals.

 Lindsey Landis/ Love & Olive OilOur land was a dairy farm for several years before we began making cheese, so you could say that even before the origins of Kenny’s Farmhouse Cheese, our focus has been on milk.
 This started with Kenny Senior, who from what many in the area will tell you, sought to set a new standard for dairy farming in the region.
 With great speed, the size of the herd was doubled, as was each animal’s milk production due to greater care, superior cow comfort, and better nutrition.

-Jared is now in charge of the dairy operation while Kenny maintains the creamery and the aging caves.
-The two are constantly in communication about what qualities are needed in the milk to create the cheeses we are looking for.
-We balance this with a sustainable approach that allows us to run a successful dairy farm and cheese operation side-by-side.
+Kenny oversees the dairy operation and maintains the creamery and the aging caves.
+There is careful monitoring between the dairy and creamery about what qualities are needed in the milk to create the cheeses we are looking for.
+The operations are balanced with a sustainable approach that allows us to run a successful dairy farm and cheese operation side-by-side.

 We are committed to becoming GMO free.
 It is of course easier said than done and we have to balance our ambitions with the realities of running a family business.
 We have successfully transitioned our feed crops away from GMO and can say that we are not growing any GMO’s on our land.
 We are presently working to source non-GMO grains that we use to supplement our cow’s diet.